charan123-1/Go-Trippin/README.md

 ```

 - To run the website, give ```npm start``` in terminal
-- The website will be opened in the following link:"http://localhost:3000/"
+- The website will be opened in the following link: "http://localhost:3000/"
 - Then, to run the json server, give ```npm run json:server```
 - The server will be opened in the port 5000 with the following link:  "http://localhost:5000/"